mathieuboudreau/qmt-optimization/README.md

 ## Getting Started

-After [installation](#Installation), the next step should be to run all automated software tests to ensure that the software is working as expected.
-Details on how to run Matlab's testing framework for this toolbox are described in the [tests](#Tests) section below.
+After installation (see next section), the next step should be to run all automated software tests to ensure that the software is working as expected.
+Details on how to run Matlab's testing framework for this toolbox are described in the Tests section below.

 Several demos are included in this package, and are located in the [demo/](https://github.com/mathieuboudreau/qmt-optimization/blob/master/demo/) folder.
 New usersare recommended to read and run these demos for guidance on how to use the software.
 We